 Ms Mansi Baranwal is a director and resident entrepreneur based in New Delhi.
 She leads IGNITE, a Baincubator startup and thriving online program, which trains leaders to deliver results from transformations and change programs.
 Ms Mansi previously served as a senior manager with Bain & Company.
 Her seven years of consulting experience have yielded, in particular, a deep understanding of the consumer products industry.
 She has advised several billion-dollar companies across India, SEA and Africa on growth, customer experience, performance improvement, go-to-market acceleration, and marketing effectiveness.

-A certified executive coach, Ms. Mansi has also led multiple social sector engagements both in and outside of Bain.
-She is also a co-founder of the Headstart Network Foundation, one of India’s largest grassroots-level organizations which supports entrepreneurship and startups.
-Before joining Bain, Ms. Mansi was a senior software developer at Yahoo.
+A certified executive coach, Ms Mansi has also led multiple social sector engagements both in and outside of Bain.
+She is also a co-founder of the Headstart Network Foundation, one of India’s largest grassroots-level organizations which support entrepreneurship and startups.
+Before joining Bain, Ms Mansi was a senior software developer at Yahoo.
 She holds an MBA from the Indian Institute of Management, Bangalore.

-As a token of gratitude, Ms. Mansi Baranwal was presented with a glittering “Memento” on behalf of Asian Education Group, which was most appreciated by the distinguished guest.
+As a token of gratitude, Ms Mansi Baranwal was presented with a glittering “Memento” on behalf of the Asian Education Group, which was most appreciated by the distinguished guest.